Sustainability

 Stewards of land, water, resources & traditional knowledge

-Indigenous communities, traditional land managers, farmers, foresters
+Indigenous communities, traditional land managers, farmers, foresters, fishers, cooperatives

 Layers: L1-L3